jackwillis/militanthistory/collections/_lm_articles/01/working-class-fights-capitalism-and-stalinism.md

 have been established in Poland.
 The bureaucratic regime was
 suspended in mid-air when the
-massive general strikes occured.
+massive general strikes occurred.
 The "Communist" party was
-totally isolated in the face of mass oppositon and it could only rely on the security forces to deal with the situation.
+totally isolated in the face of mass opposition and it could only rely on the security forces to deal with the situation.